Today’s guest post on being more productive is contributed by my friend, author and blogger Jessica from Moderndaygirlblog

 Some stumbling blocks which prevent you from being productive is that you spend time doing things you don’t want to do.
 Jobs like shopping to me are wasted time.
 I would much rather order on the internet, get it delivered and forget about it.

 I want you to think about all of the jobs that are wasted time now.
 Maybe you could do internet banking rather than going to the bank in person.
-This saves you time getting there and back again.
+This saves you time to get there and back again.
 Or what about wasting time browsing the internet?
 Cut it out.

 So the next time you get asked if you want to go shopping but REALLY don’t fancy it, say no. You might feel harsh doing this, but sometimes you have to think about yourself.
 You could be doing something far more productive instead.